Lucifer: Gnosticism

 Since Lucifer's sin mainly consists of self-deification, some Gnostic sects identified Lucifer with the creator deity in the Old Testament.
 In the Bogomil and Cathar text Gospel of the Secret Supper, Lucifer is a glorified angel but fell from heaven to establish his own kingdom and became the Demiurge who created the material world and trapped souls from heaven inside matter.
 Jesus descended to earth to free the captured souls.
 In contrast to mainstream Christianity, the cross was denounced as a symbol of Lucifer and his instrument in an attempt to kill Jesus.

 Latter Day Saint movement

-Lucifer is regarded within the Latter Day Saint movement as the pre-mortal name of the devil.
-Mormon theology teaches that in a heavenly council, Lucifer rebelled against the plan of God the Father and was subsequently cast out.
+Lucifer is regarded within the Latter Day Saint movement as the pre-mortal name of the Devil.
+Latter-day Saint theology teaches that in a heavenly council, Lucifer rebelled against the plan of God the Father and was subsequently cast out.
 The Doctrine and Covenants reads:

-After becoming Satan by his fall, Lucifer "goeth up and down, to and fro in the earth, seeking to destroy the souls of men".
-Members of the Church of Jesus Christ of Latter-day Saints consider Isaiah 14:12 to be referring to both the king of the Babylonians and the devil.
+After becoming Satan by his fall, Lucifer "goeth up and down, to and fro in the earth, seeking to destroy the souls of men."
+Members of the Church of Jesus Christ of Latter-day Saints consider Isaiah 14:12 to be referring to both the king of the Babylonians and the Devil.

 Other occurrences

+Arabian legends

+According to Arabian legend the star Suhail (Canopus) was cast down from a his original place to a lower place in heaven; a story parallel to that of Lucifer.
+As recorded by the companion of the Islamic prophet Muhammad Ibn Abbas, Suhail has once been the intermediary between the authority of command and the stars which had the position of soldiers.
+From that place he become the originator of rebellion and was eventually degraded and cast down to the southern sky.

+The notion that the stars are soldiers may originate from Persian beliefs, but also appear in the Ethopian Book of Enoch: "And the stars which roll over the fire are they which have been transgressed the commandment of the Lord in the beginning of their rising, because they did not come forth at their appointed time."

+Another legend states that Suhail has once been a Yemenite tithe-collector, but transformed into a star as means of punishment for his injust dealings.
+The idea that people turn into stars as a form of punishment is common in Arabian legend.
+The planet Venus was, according to Arabian legend, once a beautiful woman who has been transformed into a star as means of punishment when she seduced two angels.